-Oxidation number of an atom is defined as the number that tells the number of electrons lost or gained by an atom of a particular element in the compound.
+The oxidation number of an atom is defined as the number that tells the number of electrons lost or gained by an atom of a particular element in the compound.
 Oxidation state tells us about the total number of electrons which have been added to the element or a negative oxidation state or removed from an element or a positive oxidation state to get its present state.
-Reduction results in decrease in oxidation state whereas oxidation results in increase in oxidation state.
-Rules for assigning oxidation number:
+Reduction results in the decrease in oxidation state whereas oxidation results in an increase in oxidation state.

 - While writing a chemical formula a common convention is used in which cation is written first followed by the anion.
 For example, in HCl, the H used is H+ whereas Cl is Cl–.

-- Assigning oxidation number; oxidation number of group IA elements is +1, oxidation number of group IIA elements is +2.
+- Assigning oxidation number; oxidation number of group IA elements is +1, the oxidation number of group IIA elements is +2.

 - Sum of oxidation numbers of all the atoms present in a compound is equal to zero (0).